 The “new boy” Robert Lawrence

 Just before Christmas 2014, my son Robert joined the company he is having his leg pulled by the existing staff but he is settling in well.
 This is Robert on Friday 15th May, when he drove the hearse for the first time.
 Robert makes us a three generation company and I’m thrilled to have him with us.
 The first time I went out with Robert, we were leaving the house slowly, “nice and slow Robert, yes Dad, keep it nice and slow Robert, yes Dad!”
 And just then a car came round the bend, its driver took one look at us and promptly drove his car straight into a tree!
 “Dad, Dad!”
 “Nice and slow Robert” I said.
 Christmas party 2013 Now, I could be in trouble here, because I took some pictures at the staff Christmas party this year, and I have included them below.
 If I am not seen around for a while, perhaps somebody could notify Interpol, as they will have sent me to Istanbul or some such place!
-Please remember that we are all very serious at work, but like every serious occupation, we do like to let our hair down!
+Please remember that we are all very serious at work, but like every serious occupation, all the staff do like to let our hair down!
 So.
 Kim, don’t panic its a nice picture!
 Matthew, then Sarah and Posh, and right at the far end you can just see Rob’s cute little face.
 On the other side Mark is looking and he looks a little glum, which is odd because whilst he is little, he’s not glum at all.
 It was funny as everyone arrived, Mark was very smart in a suit, and everyone else was casual.
 I should have told him it was casual, but I’m mean like that!
 Here you can see Emma in her more natural pose, talking!
 She is possibly saying something which I can’t repeat.
 But as I am rather deaf in one ear I can’t repeat it anyway.
 Sarah is probably encouraging her because they stick together these women you know.
 Brave is the man or boss who tries to get the better of them.
 See what I mean!
 Brave indeed.
 Mind you these two man eaters brought their respective chaps with them.
 To be honest I thought they were a couple of really nice blokes.
 What on earth they are doing with …… Er, change of subject I think.
 I know its blurred.
 But the next few pictures are really funny.
 Kim will definitely kill me.
 I think she had a cocktail stick in her glass just before this, but it fell out…..
 This was Kim telling me how much it was going to hurt if I even attempted to get it back…..
 She does like a drink too……or should that be two!
 Mind you I look the right colour to be a serious drinker, which of course I am not. (quiet you lot) Bless her.
 This is Posh trying to look Posh.
 Kim looking like she wants me to go away.
 What fun I had that night.
 Now this is a saint.
-The lady not the man.
+The lady not the man, and she isn’t even a member of staff!.
 How, or maybe that should be why Carol has put up with this man for so long is beyond us all.
 She is such a sweetie and Rob doesnt know how lucky he is.
 This was Carol explaining a joke…. ….yes, he got it!
 Bless him.
 And just so that he doesn’t say “where’s my picture”, here is little Mark and his lovely wife Sylvia.
 Mark is another funny chap.
 He does all our fire training as an ex fire officer himself.
 Its one of those subjects we all have to know, but bless you Mark, and I know you’re only doing your job, but it is the most boring subject.
 And his lovely wife Sylvia, who is always smiling.
 Even in the middle of the night when I ring Mark for work, Sylvia is always chirpy.
 I suppose because she knows she will get the bed to herself for a few hours!